-The Florida Panther can be found from Fort Myers in Lee County to Lake Okeechobee in Palm Beach County.
-They can be found from the south of Lake Okeechobee down to Manatee Bay.
+The Florida Panthers can be seen from Fort Myers in Lee County to Lake Okeechobee in Palm Beach County.
+They can be seen from the south of Lake Okeechobee down to Manatee Bay.

 What Is A Cougars Habitat?

-Cougars, due to the way they hunt their prey, need a habitat that allows them to hunt and also has enough food for them to survive.
+Due to the way they hunt their prey, cougars need a habitat that allows them to hunt and has enough food to survive.

 Cougars are different from most big cats as they will not chase after their prey.
 They will stalk their prey, lying in wait before pouncing on the unaware animal.

 Cougars need a habitat that allows them to hunt in these ways.
-Cougars do not like open areas and will try to keep to the borders of these areas looking for places to take cover.
+Cougars do not like open areas and will try to keep to these areas’ borders, looking for places to take cover.

-Due to their preference to stalk and leap on prey such as deer, cougars prefer areas with cover.
-Forests of pine and fir trees make excellent coverage for cougars, although the type of trees is not as important as to the fact that they provide cover.
+Due to their preference to stalk and leap on prey, such as deer, cougars prefer areas with cover.
+Forests of pine and fir trees make excellent coverage for cougars, although the type of trees is not as crucial as providing shelter.

 Cougars prefer higher elevations and have been spotted on mountains at fifteen thousand feet.
 Cougars are rarely found down in the bottoms of valleys.
 Some cougars in Arizona starved even though there were deer in the valleys below as they didn’t want to enter the unknown territory.